JediLuke/memelex/README.md

 The memex uses local storage (i.e. your hard-disc) to persist data.
 When Memex boots, it looks in it's configuration for a directory to use, the `memex_directory`.
 This directory must be made manually before we can use the Memex.
-You can set this in the `dev.exs`config file, because we will be running Memex in `:dev` mode.
+You can set this in the `config.exs`config file, because we will be running Memex in `:dev` mode.

 We also may optionally declare a backups directory.
 Backups are taken periodically just incase we accidentally corrupt or otherwise break the Memex database.
-This is also declared in the `dev.exs` config file.
+This is also declared in the `config.exs` config file.
+It is recommended to store backups on an external drive.

 For example:

 Make the directories
 ```
 mkdir -p /home/pi/memex/JediLuke
-mkdir -p /home/pi/memex/backups/JediLuke
+mkdir -p /Volumes/Samsung\ USB/memex_backups/
 ```

+Note that this example is a bit mixed up, MacOS uses `Volumes` for external drives, but linux uses `/home/pi` as it's root directory... it's an example, you're supposed to read it not just copy-paste!

-Then the `dev.exs` file would look like this:
+Then the `config.exs` file would look like this:
 ```
-config :memex,
+config :memelex,
   environment: %{
     name: "JediLuke",
     memex_directory: "/home/pi/memex/JediLuke",
-    backups_directory: "/home/pi/memex/backups/JediLuke"
+    backups_directory: "/Volumes/Samsung\ USB/memex_backups/"
   }
 ```